+ HOW WE GROW OUR FOOD +

 We do not use any herbicides or pesticides- ever.
-We practice small scale crop rotation, utilize cover cropping, and create our own compost so that we can continue to provide a healthy ecosystem and habitat for the wildlife while we farm.
+We practice small scale crop rotation and create our own compost so that we can continue to provide a healthy ecosystem and habitat for the wildlife while we farm.
 In total we farm 1/4 acre.

 + HOW GOOD SEED GARDEN WAS STARTED +

 How did I get to be Farmer Lorraine?
 Well, it seems to be the norm anymore that whatever you went to college to do you end up doing something completely different and the same goes for me.
 I went to the Columbus College of Art and Design in Columbus, OH for Interior Design.
 I really like planning things out, making them orderly, functional, and pretty.
 However, by my senior year I was obsessed with health and wellness.
 I graduated and then the market tanked.

 While working many jobs through the years, I participated in a community garden, started a couple small businesses that didn’t go anywhere for various reasons, and continued to learn all I could about health, wellness, self sufficiency, and homesteading.

 I got married, moved to Indiana and started working at a local retail store where I honed skills in time management, leadership, and merchandising.
 I continued reading and discovered market gardening- high density planting on small acreage!
 The store allowed me to do the farmers market while I worked full time in 2017.
 I left in 2018 to work part time at my local gym and farm full time, in 2019 I left the gym to work 100% full time on the farm!
 This will be my third year being a full time farmer.